 - A variety of repayment terms to choose from.
 This can help you settle on a monthly payment that suits your budget and a payoff term that fits your projected business plan.

-- No origination fees, giving you the entire approved loan amount from the get-go, without any money shaved off the top for these types of fees.
+- No origination fees with some lenders, like Discover Personal Loans, so you get the entire approved loan amount from the get-go, without any money deducted for these types of fees.

 - Flexibility.
-While you can use the funds from a personal loan to finance your business plan, you can also use the loan for other expenses or debts.
+While you can use the funds from a personal loan to start a business, you can also use the loan for other expenses or debts.

-If neither a small business loan or personal loan suit you, there are other options to consider:
+If a small business loan or a personal loan don’t suit you, there are other options to consider:

 - Credit card.
 From a personal credit card to a business credit card, an approval gives you immediate access to a line of credit.
 Reward cards allow you to earn points or cash back for every dollar you spend which you invest in your business.